-(1) is a student making satisfactory academic progress at an eligible institution of higher education;
+40.28 (1) is a student making satisfactory academic progress at an eligible institution

+40.29 of higher education;

-(2) had Minnesota as the person's state of residence at the time of the person's enlistment or any reenlistment into the United States armed forces, as shown by the person's federal form DD-214 or other official documentation to the satisfaction of the commissioner;
+40.30 (2) had Minnesota as the person's state of residence at the time of the person's 40.31 enlistment or any reenlistment into the United States armed forces, as shown by the 40.32 person's federal form DD-214 or other official documentation to the satisfaction of the 40.33 commissioner;

-(3) except for benefits under this section, has no remaining military or veteran-related educational assistance benefits for which the person may have been entitled; and
+40.34 (3) except for benefits under this section, has no remaining military or veteran-related 40.35 educational assistance benefits for which the person may have been entitled; and

-(4) while using the educational assistance authorized in this section, remains a resident student as defined in section 136A.101, subdivision 8.

-(h) "Satisfactory academic progress" has the meaning given in section 136A.101, subdivision 10.

-(i) "Student" has the meaning given in section 136A.101, subdivision 7.

-(j) "Veteran" has the meaning given in section 197.447.
+(4) while using the educational assistance authorized in this section, remains a 41.1 resident student as defined in section 136A.101, subdivision 8.
+41.2 (h) "Satisfactory academic progress" has the meaning given in section 136A.101, 41.3 subdivision 10.
+41.4 (i) "Student" has the meaning given in section 136A.101, subdivision 7.
+41.5 (j) "Veteran" has the meaning given in section 197.447.
+41.6 EFFECTIVE DATE.
+This section is effective July 1, 2010, for educational benefits 41.7 provided to an eligible child or eligible spouse on or after that date.
+41.8 Sec.
+22. Laws 2009, chapter 94, article 3, section 14, the effective date, is amended to 41.9 read: 41.10 EFFECTIVE DATE.
+This section is effective July 1, 2009, and applies to 41.11 appointments to state and local government positions of employment made on or after 41.12 41.13 that date.
 EFFECTIVE DATE.
-This section is effective July 1, 2010, for educational benefits provided to an eligible child or eligible spouse on or after that date.
+This section is effective the day following final enactment 41.14 41.15 and applies to terminations after that date.
 Sec.
-22. Laws 2009, chapter 94, article 3, section 14, the effective date, is amended to read:

-EFFECTIVE DATE.
-This section is effective July 1, 2009, and applies to appointments to state and local government positions of employment made on or after that date.

-EFFECTIVE DATE.
-This section is effective the day following final enactment and applies to terminations after that date.

-Sec.
 23. PLANNING NEW VETERANS CEMETERIES.

-The commissioner of veterans affairs shall determine a suitable site and plan for three new state veterans cemeteries, one to be located in northeastern Minnesota, one to be located in southeastern Minnesota, and one to be located in southwestern Minnesota.
-In determining the site for a cemetery, the commissioner shall consider available public land options and shall seek proposals for donated land from interested counties, local communities, civic organizations, veterans service organizations, and individuals.

-The commissioner's planning process for a state veterans cemetery must include, at a minimum, the following actions:

-(1) determining the need for the cemetery;

-(2) investigating the availability of suitable land for the cemetery;

-(3) assessment of impacts of the cemetery;

-(4) encouragement of support from veteran service organizations and local governments; and

-(5) preparation and submission of a preapplication for a grant from the United States Department of Veterans Affairs for commitment of funding for establishing the cemetery.
+41.16 The commissioner of veterans affairs shall determine a suitable site and plan for 41.17 three new state veterans cemeteries, one to be located in northeastern Minnesota, one to 41.18 be located in southeastern Minnesota, and one to be located in southwestern Minnesota.
+41.19 In determining the site for a cemetery, the commissioner shall consider available public 41.20 land options and shall seek proposals for donated land from interested counties, local 41.21 communities, civic organizations, veterans service organizations, and individuals.
+41.22 The commissioner's planning process for a state veterans cemetery must include, at a 41.23 minimum, the following actions: 41.24 (1) determining the need for the cemetery; 41.25 (2) investigating the availability of suitable land for the cemetery; 41.26 (3) assessment of impacts of the cemetery; 41.27 (4) encouragement of support from veteran service organizations and local 41.28 governments; and 41.29 (5) preparation and submission of a preapplication for a grant from the United States 41.30 Department of Veterans Affairs for commitment of funding for establishing the cemetery.
+41.31 an assistant county veterans service officer, under Minnesota Statutes, section 197.601, 42.6 must comply with the requirements of that section no later than June 30, 2013, and must 42.7 remain in compliance after that date.
+42.8

-By January 15, 2011, the commissioner shall report to the chair and ranking minority member of the house of representatives and senate committees having responsibility for veterans affairs with a report of the commissioner's progress in implementing this section.
+By January 15, 2011, the commissioner shall report to the chair and ranking minority 42.1 member of the house of representatives and senate committees having responsibility for 42.2 veterans affairs with a report of the commissioner's progress in implementing this section.
+42.3 Sec.

-Sec.
 24. NONCOMPLIANCE.
+42.4